-The harbour provides a good anchorage in all but southerly component conditions to which the inlet is exposed.
-Shallower draft vessels may, however, find shelter here from almost all conditions.
-On the whole, the entrance channel provides a measure of southerly protection, and vessels that can take to more shallow waters can progress in and around corners at the head of the inlet which provides protection from almost any reasonable condition.
+The harbour provides good protection in all but southerly component conditions to which the inlet is exposed.
+Shoal draft vessels may, however, can find shelter here from almost all conditions by tucking into its shallower recesses.
 Although there are no marks, daylight access is straightforward as the inlet’s entrance has plenty of water and is clear of dangers.

 Keyfacts for Blind Harbour